 NetworkCheckr is a free collection of browser-based networking tools and plain-English educational guides.
 No signups, no software to install, no data harvested.
 Just practical utilities and clear explanations for anyone who works with networks.

-Whether you need to quickly look up an IP address, calculate a subnet, or understand how DNS works under the hood, NetworkCheckr is built to get you the answer fast and help you understand the “why” behind it.
+Need to look up an IP address, calculate a subnet, or understand how DNS works?
+NetworkCheckr gets you the answer fast.
+It also helps you understand the “why” behind it.

 Every tool runs entirely in your browser.
 Every guide is written to be genuinely useful, not to hit a word count.
-This site exists because we believe networking knowledge should be accessible to everyone, not locked behind paywalls or buried in jargon.
+This site exists for one reason.
+Networking knowledge should be open to everyone.
+It should not sit behind paywalls or get buried in jargon.

 What We Offer